witnet/witnet-wrapped-wit/README.md

 Flags:
   - `--verbose`: Outputs extra information.

-#### `$ witwrap supplies`
+#### `$ witwrap supply`
 Shows wrapped $WIT supply information on the connected EVM network.
-It also detects if the total reserve supply in Ethereum is outdated with respect the actual under-custody supply on Witnet, asking you whether you wish to permissionlessly contribute by notarizing and pushing a fresh new **Proof-of-Reserve** report.
+It also detects if the total reserve supply in Ethereum is outdated with respect the actual under-custody supply on Witnet, asking you whether you wish to permissionlessly contribute by notarizing (in Witnet) and pushing (in Ethereum) a fresh new **Proof-of-Reserve** report.

 Flags:
  - `--verbose`: Outputs history of Proof-of-Reserve update reports.